-The Afobaka Dam, in the South American country of Suriname, was closed officially on February 1, 1964.
+The Afobaka Dam, in the South American country of Suriname, was closed (that is, became operational) officially on February 1, 1964.
 It began filling the Brokopondo Reservoir behind it, making the 41st largest reservoir in the world by surface area (approximately 580 square miles).
 It covers about 1% of the land area of Suriname, which is South America’s smallest country.

 Construction of the dam began in 1961.
 The dam was built primarily to generate electricity to power the bauxite industry, the largest source of foreign trade for Suriname.
 Bauxite ore is refined to make aluminum.
 The dam is privately owned, by a subsidiary of Alcoa Aluminum.
 About 75% of the electricity produced is used by the aluminum industry; the other 25% goes to general use in the nation’s capital and largest city, Paramaribo.

 The filling of the dam is noteworthy for a wild animal rescue operation, Operation Gwamba, that occurred in the first few years after the dam was closed.
 Organized and operated by the International Society for the Protection of Animals (now known as World Animal Protection), the project was led by John Walsh, a U.S. biologist with no previous experience in the tropics or in animal capture and relocation.
 In all, Operation Gwamba rescued more than 10,000 animals, including more than 2000 sloths, 1000 armadillos, and nearly a thousand tortoises, tree porcupines and monkeys.
 At least one individual of 43 different species was captured.

 The rescue operation mainly captured animals trapped on small islands created as the water rose, isolating former hill-tops into ever-shrinking land areas.
 The animals were then moved onto shoreline areas not subject to flooding.